heliogoodbye/TM-Derby-Team/README.md

 2. Adding Team Members
     - After activating the plugin, you’ll find a new menu item called “TM Derby Team" in the WordPress admin sidebar.
     - Click on “TM Derby Team" to add new team members.
-    - Fill in the member’s name, upload the member's headshot to the featured image area (optional), and fill in any additional information such as jersey number, position, and pronouns.
-(It is recommended that the uploaded headshot image be a 1:1 square image.)
+    - Fill in the member’s name, upload the member's headshot to the featured image area (optional; it is recommended that the headshot image be a 1:1 square image.), and fill in any additional information such as jersey number, position, and pronouns.
+For borderless and collective teams, you have the option of specifying a home team for each member.
     - Save the team member.
 3. Creating Teams (optional)
     - You can create teams and categorize team members by team if desired.